Ethan88/VMF/README.md

   * Fund manager must enable two-factor phone number authentication (use Eth proof of phone project?)

 ###Requesting permission from central bank
-Now with a Lisa-chain wallet address, fund manager may send a zero-coin transaction to Iterative Instinct's central bank Lisa address, which indicates a request to start a new fund.
+Now with a Lisa-chain wallet address, fund manager may send a zero-coin transaction to Iterative Instinct's central bank Lisa address, which indicates a request to start a new fund. **This should be done only after you have transferred your stake to the stake contract.** Contact partners@iterativeinstinct.com for more information on staking.
   * If rejected, return "rejected; for help email help@iterativeinstinct.com"
   * If this address already submitted, return "already submitted"
   * If request is approved by Iterative Instinct human operator, he generates seed peers for one (1) new Fund chain with no wallet addresses.
 Next, the fund manager's Docker instance connects to this new chain, and generates seven wallet addresses (A0, A1, A2, R, R0, R1, and LX) and associating them with the Lisa wallet address that sent the new fund request.
 These addresses are now all part of the new Fund Manager object, sitting on the new Fund chain.